-A Guardian with full powers is appointed by a court in Scotland to act on the claimant's behalf to deal with all their financial affairs.
-Once appointed, they may act in all their dealings with the Department without appointment by the Secretary of State.
+A Guardian with full powers is appointed by a Scottish court to act on the claimant's behalf with all their financial affairs.
+Once appointed, they may act in all the claimant's with the Department without appointment by the Secretary of State.